ghackebeil/pybnb/doc/getting_started/index.rst

            def load_state(self, node):
                (self._L, self._U) = node.state

- - :func:`Problem.branch(node) <pybnb.problem.Problem.branch>`
+ - :func:`Problem.branch() <pybnb.problem.Problem.branch>`

-   This method should partition the problem domain defined within the user state on the `node` object into zero or more child states and return them as new node objects.
-A child node should be created by calling :func:`node.new_child()
+   This method should partition the problem domain defined by the current user state into zero or more child states and return them on new nodes.
+A child node can be created by directly instantiating a :class:`pybnb.Node
-   <pybnb.node.Node.new_child>`.
+   <pybnb.node.Node>` object.
 Note that for the branching
-   process to make sense in the context of a branch-and-bound solve, the bound computed from the child node states should improve (or not be worse than) the bound for the parent node.
-Once the child bound is computed, the solver will issue a warning if it is found to be worse than the bound from the parent node, as this is indicative of a programming error or other numerical issues.
+   process to make sense, the bound computed from the child states should improve (or not be worse than) the bound for their parent node.
+Once the child bound is computed, the solver will issue a warning if it is found to be worse than the bound from its parent node, as this is indicative of a programming error or other numerical issues.

-   When this method is called, the :attr:`node.bound
-   <pybnb.node.Node.bound>` and :attr:`node.objective
-   <pybnb.node.Node.objective>` attributes will have been
-   set to the value returned from :func:`Problem.bound()
-   <pybnb.problem.Problem.bound>` and
-   :func:`Problem.objective()
-   <pybnb.problem.Problem.objective>`, respectively.
-Any
-   child nodes returned from :func:`node.new_child()
-   <pybnb.node.Node.new_child>` will inherit this bound and
-   objective, which may affect their prioritization in the global work queue.
-As user can assign a new value to one or both of these attributes before returning a child node.
+   Note that any child nodes returned from :func:`Problem.branch() <pybnb.problem.Problem.branch>` will automatically be assigned the bound and objective from their parent for potential use in determining their prioritization in the global work queue.
+Users can override this by manually assigning a value to one or both of these node attributes before yielding them from the branch method.

+   Additionally, further control over the prioritization of a child node can be achieved by setting the ``queue_strategy`` solve option to "custom", and then directly assigning a value to the :attr:`queue_priority
+   <pybnb.node.Node.queue_priority>` attribute of the child
+   node before it is yielded.

 How the Solver Calls the Problem Methods
 ----------------------------------------